Stress-Free Statistics: IBDP/AP and College Students Part 1

 There are five Mini-Courses in this series.
 You can take all 5 mini-courses or you can pick and choose the ones that best suit your needs.
 You are currently in Mini-Course 1.
 The topics are: The Purpose of Statistics and Descriptive Methods

-Parents of secondary students in AP and IBDP programs will love this course.
+This course is for college students and IBDP/AP students.
+Also parents of secondary students in AP and IBDP programs will love this course.
 As you know, AP and IBDP statistics credentials will give your student leverage in the college admissions horse race.
 This course will give them a leg up on the competition.
 The course has a proven track record for opening the gate to great success.

 It will also improve your student’s chances for earning a scholarship.
 I know that you are devoted to your student and that you give them the very best resources to launch them on a trajectory for success.
 Some students have math-anxiety; they may not feel confident about passing the statistics exams.
 This course will calm their fears and it will calm your fears.
 It is a powerful tool that will help you supervise their learning to obtain honors that will make the whole family proud.
 Those under 18 may use the services only if a parent or guardian opens their account, handles any enrollments, and manages their account usage.
 This course is intended for purchase by adults only.